ElvinEga/interinteldoc/README.md

 preferably \(CentOS\)

 2.Give examples of different integration protocols you have

 come across and give example scripts in either python or

 polymer on how to achieve each one.

 3.Give examples of different encryption/hashing methods

 you have come across \(one way and two way\) and give

 example scripts in either python or polymer on how to

 achieve each one.

+ 4.Create a login and a success page using Javascript,

+Polymer web elements and JSON for an html5 cross-

+platform mobile application.
+A mockup of the created

+pages should also be submitted.
+The mockups should

+have been created by using photoshop, illustrator or

+other advanced design tools thus showcasing prowess

+in usage of the tools.
+Use of standalone deployments

+like Node.js or Chrome execution deployments isaccepted.

+Ensure that the sessions are well and

+securely managed.
+The application should be

+executable on the following platforms \(Android, iOS,

+BlackBerrry & Windows\)